PO Box 128, Sacramento, CA 95812

 and city are chartered.

-If your county or city does not have a charter, it is forbidden by state
+If your county or city does not yet have a charter, it can adopt a simple one to improve its elections.

 - Local support for modern election methods.
 We need to spread